ic-labs/django-icekit/docs/contributing/contributing.md

   * Follow [PEP8] for Python code, unless there is a good reason not to.
   * Install the [EditorConfig] plugin for your preferred code editor.

+# Tests

+We don't strictly need 100% test coverage, but we aim to have:

+  * Unit tests for all regression bugs.
+  * Unit or integration tests for complex, fragile, or important functionality.

-## Documentation
+# Documentation

-Docs are probably more important than tests!
+Docs are just as important as tests.

   * Write [Markdown] docs for all notable changes and additions.
   * Include examples so new contributors can get started quickly.
-  * Include rationale when there are competing solutions, so people know why they should use our solution.
   * Keep the [changelog] up to date.
-Use plain language to describe changes, as it may be read by people who are not familiar with the project or a particular feature.
-  * Document all functions that don't begin with an underscore.

-### HTML Docs

-You can use [MkDocs] to preview your documentation as you are writing it:

-    $ mkdocs serve

-It will even auto-reload whenever you save any changes, so all you need to do to see your latest edits is refresh your browser.

-## Tests

-We don't need 100% test coverage, but we should at least have:

-  * Unit tests for all regression bugs.
-  * Unit or integration tests for complex, fragile, or important functionality.
+Describe features, not implementation details, except for backwards incompatible changes.

-## Releases
+# Releases

-  * When the changelog for a release gets sufficiently long or major features or fixes are implemented, tag a release.
+When the [changelog] for a release gets sufficiently long or major features or fixes are implemented, tag and upload a release to PyPI.

-[changelog]: ../changelog.md
+[changelog]: changelog.md
 [EditorConfig]: http://editorconfig.org/
 [git-extensions]: https://github.com/nvie/gitflow/
 [Gitflow]: http://nvie.com/posts/a-successful-git-branching-model/